Medical Device Regulation (MDR)

 Ways to comply with the Medical Device Regulation

-In the transition phase, you are particularly challenged in your function as a manufacturer or provider.
-The highest priority is to designate and train the person responsible for regulatory compliance in your facility (MDR Article 15).
+During the transition phase, you are particularly challenged in your function as a manufacturer or provider.
+The highest priority is to designate and training the person responsible for regulatory compliance in your facility (MDR Article 15).
 Updates to internal quality assurance procedures, documentation, and modified product classification are mandatory.

 Against this background, the following standardized procedure according to the following 4 points is recommended: